StudioDeTelevision/admiraljs/README.md

 The webapp itself is located in the admiraljs subfolder, it can be easily extracted and started on any server that can serve an index.html file :)
 See the configuration options below, to be able to plug it on any restful api.

+If you want to develop your own api script, don't hesitate to contact me for mode details

 # Admiral Webapp Configuration

 Configuration files must be set in the "Custom" folder